dhis2/prop-types/README.md

 <a name="requiredIf"></a>

 ## requiredIf(siblingPropName) ⇒ <code>Error</code> \| <code>null</code>
-Ensure the prop value is thruthy when a sibling prop also has a thruthy value, and ensure the prop is of the correct prop-type
+Ensure the prop has a value (i.e. treat it as required) when a given sibling prop also has a value, and ensure the prop is of the correct prop-type

 **Kind**: global function
 **Returns**: <code>Error</code> \| <code>null</code> - Returns null if all conditions are met, or an error